NeoGeographyToolkit/StereoPipeline/INSTALLGUIDE.rst

      -c conda-forge               \
      stereo-pipeline==3.3.0

 This will install ASP 3.3.0 together with ISIS 8.0.0.
-Note that the *latest build* (see above) may have more fixes or features than this official release.
+Note that the *latest build* (:numref:`precompiled_binaries`) may have more features and fixes than this official release.

 Alternatively, consider using ``mamba`` instead of ``conda``.
 It is must faster though it is not always guaranteed to work.